-A small part of this exhibition is temporarily closed until further notice.
+The exhibition is temporarily partly closed until further notice.
 We ask for your understanding!

 In the 18th century spinning and weaving mills were at the forefront of the Industrial Revolution.
 In 1728 Jean-Baptiste Falcon developed an improved control mechanism for semi-automated looms, using interchangeable punch cards.
 Each punch card was literally a unit of “working memory,” as it contained commands for the next step in the work process.
 In 1805 Joseph-Marie Jacquard also used punch cards for the first fully automated loom.
 Thus the binary principle of digital technology was established in the realm of weaving more than 200 years ago: if the governing needle hit a hole, the warp thread was raised; if there was no hole, the thread remained in place.
 The Jacquard mechanism is the key element in the mechanical loom displayed in the foyer of the Deutsches Technikmuseum.